etc1290/Stembase/log.md

 	10. Display no valid groups when no viable bgroups can be added
 	11. Remake mnt-remove function by id-based
 	12. Monitored groups in Shortcut's highlight effect is missing
+	13. Give main group Shortcut dynamic id rather than call mnt-query -- finished
+	14. Auto detect if Shortcut is configured in the Groups db to prevent corrupted
+	15. Adjust all Shortcut-id related function to fit the new mechanism
+	16. Tag System remake
+	17. File System remake
+	18. After dropping auto direct to the new-appended monitored data

 ---
 	## 2023.06.28		version 0.7.7.2